So Cheung-wing

-So Cheung-wing, SBS, JP (born 1960) is a Hong Kong businessman and politician.
-He is a member of the Legislative Council of Hong Kong for Election Committee constituency and Hong Kong member of the National Committee of the Chinese People's Political Consultative Conference (CPPCC).
+So Cheung-wing, SBS, JP (蘇長榮) (born 1960) is a Hong Kong businessman and politician.
+He is a former member of the Legislative Council of Hong Kong for Election Committee constituency between 2022 and 2025 and Hong Kong member of the National Committee of the Chinese People's Political Consultative Conference (CPPCC).

-So was elected through the Election Committee constituency in the 2021 Legislative Council election, receiving 1,013 votes.
+So was elected through the Election Committee constituency in the 2021 Legislative Council election, with 1,013 votes.
+He was best known for missing the second reading vote of the Safeguarding National Security Bill in 2024 after apparently falling asleep.
+He was also one of the most inactive legislators throughout his term in office.
+So stood down in 2025.